alexgo-io/alexlab-doc/product-features/token-swaps/faqs.md

 Swaps on ALEX's decentralized exchange (DEX) operate through smart contracts built on the Stacks network.
 These smart contracts manage liquidity pools, which are collections of crypto assets deposited by users.
 When you perform a swap, you trade tokens with the liquidity pool, eliminating the need for a direct counterparty.
 For example, if a user wants to trade Stacks' native currency (STX) for ALEX's governance token (ALEX), they would interact with the STX-ALEX liquidity pool on ALEX's smart contracts.

 The [Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) protocol controls prices, fees, and token amounts.
-For further information on this topic please refer to the [ALEX Go Trading Pool documentation](https://docs.alexgo.io/trading-lending-and-borrowing/trading-pool).
+For further information on this topic please refer to the [ALEXGo Trading Pool documentation](https://docs.alexgo.io/trading-lending-and-borrowing/trading-pool).

 </details>